Last updated on December 22nd, 2017 at 11:15 pm

 In 1984, the Philippine Government made the entire area of El Nido Island a turtle sanctuary.
 Later on, it turned into a marine reserve park (1991), and in 1998 into a managed resource protected area.
 These all are in recognition of the significance of its exceptional ecosystem.”

-Palawan was chosen as one of the best travel destinations in the world, and particularly recommended Calamianes Islands and, of course, El Nido of the National Geographic Traveler’s Magazine, November-December issue.
-CNNGo, the travel news website of CNN, Cable News Network, a prominent international news agency, in 2012 El Nido declared as the “Best Beach and Island Destination” in the Philippines.
+Palawan was chosen as one of the best travel destinations in the world.
+It is a recommended destination inCalamianes Islands.
+Besides, it was portrayed in the National Geographic Traveler’s Magazine, November-December issue.
+Further in CNNGo, the travel news website of CNN, Cable News Network, a prominent international news agency.
+In 2012 El Nido was declared as the “Best Beach and Island Destination” in the Philippines.

 Bacuit Bay has over 30 different dive sites ranging from 6 meters to more than 30 meters in depth.

 The largest island in El Nido is Cadlao Island.
 Cadlao Island is well-known for its progressively sloping sea floor, white sand beaches, hidden ponds, and nature trails concealed by its thick forest.

 Makaamo Lagoon is also fascinating.
 One of the nature trails lead to this mangrove-surrounded saltwater lagoon that is best enjoyed during the sunset or sunrise in silence.